GitauMungai/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script prints out the absolute path name of the current working directory
+This script dislays the contents list of your current directory